jayanthkumarak/Awtomation_project_01/README.md

 ### Adding a New Control

-1. Update `controls.json` with the new control definition
+1. Update `controls.json` with the new control definition.
-2. Add a new check function in `aws_checker_in_lambda.py`
+2. Add a new check function in `aws_checker_in_lambda.py` following the established pattern.
+3. If the check requires AWS data not already fetched, add a corresponding `fetch_*` function and update the `FETCH_MAP`.
+4. Register the new check function in the `CONTROL_CHECK_MAP`.
+5. Add corresponding unit tests for the new check function in the `tests/` directory.
-3. Optionally, add a remediation function if automatic remediation is possible
+6. Optionally, add a remediation function if automatic remediation is possible.

 ### Extending Remediation